cqcn1991/Wind-Speed-Analysis/readme.md

 Download at
 https://www.continuum.io/downloads

-This repo use Python 2.7, so you should use the 2.7 version
+This repo use Python 2.7, so you should use the 2.7 as well.

 ### 2. Additional Environment Configuration

-After installing Anaconda, there are still some additional packages need to install:
+After installing Anaconda, there are still some additional packages you need to install:

 1. Seaborn
 https://github.com/mwaskom/seaborn/